I have given presentations at many conferences on a variety of career and software-themed topics. Below

 are a few ready-to-go talks.
 Each presentation is tweaked to better match the event.

-Hacking Network APIs.
+Reverse Engineering Network APIs.
 (1 hour or 2 hours)

 A foundational component of communication between devices is the TCP/IP network stack.
 Web browsing, streaming video,